-{\em Differential Privacy} is a mathematical definition of privacy.
-It is used to enable the analysis of sensitive data while preserving the privacy of individuals, because of its powerful worse-cast guarantees.
-In essence, differential privacy requires a mechanism's outputs on two adjacent datasets, which differ in one arbitrary person's data, should be indistinguishable.
+\textbf{Differential Privacy} {\em Differential Privacy} is a mathematical definition of privacy.
+It is used to enable the analysis of sensitive data while preserving the privacy of individuals.
+In essence, differential privacy requires a mechanism's outputs on two adjacent datasets, which differ in one arbitrary person's data, to be indistinguishable.
 This is achieved by introducing randomness into the computation. \begin{definition}[Differential Privacy \citep{dwork2006calibrating}] A randomized algorithm $M:\mathcal{X}\rightarrow\mathcal{Y}$ preserves $(\epsilon,\delta)$-differential privacy, if for all adjacent $X,X'\in\mathcal{X}$ such that $\forall S \subseteq \mathcal{Y}$, we always have